Calling for a ban on captive dolphin breeding at the last venue left standing: Sea World

-Sea World is now on its own and completely out of step with the prevailing science and the growing public perception around captive breeding.
+Sea World is now on its own and completely out of step with the and the growing public perception around captive breeding.

 The acceptability of keeping dolphins in captivity for entertainment is declining.
 Travel companies and airlines are beginning to distance themselves from captive dolphin venues, and governments in Australia and overseas have already legislated to close them.

 There's no excuse.
 Keeping wild animals captive for entertainment is abuse.

 A 50 year life sentence

 As the tide continues to turn against dolphin captivity, the future of the wild animals kept captive in venues such as Sea World needs to be addressed.